Row Key Definition

 The following DDL statement defines a stream that has a row key in the protobuf

 format.
-The row key in each record has two fields: an INTEGER
+The row key in each record has two fields

 field named id